Conn McCreary: Riding career

-Born in St. Louis, Missouri, Conn McCreary began his professional career in 1937 and got his first win the next year at Chicago's Arlington Park.
-In 1941 he earned the first of his many important wins when he rode Our Boots to victory in the Blue Grass Stakes at Keeneland Race Course over the heavily favored Whirlaway.
-In the ensuing Kentucky Derby and Preakness Stakes, McCreary and Our Boots finished eighth and third respectively to winner Whirlaway who went on to win the U.S. Triple Crown with a victory in the Belmont Stakes.
+Born in St. Louis, Missouri, Conn McCreary began his professional career in 1937 and got his first win the following year at Chicago's Arlington Park.
+In 1941, he earned the first of his many important wins when he rode "Our Boots" to victory in the Blue Grass Stakes at Keeneland Race Course over the heavily favored Whirlaway.
+In the ensuing Kentucky Derby and Preakness Stakes, McCreary and "Our Boots" finished eighth and third respectively to winner Whirlaway who went on to win the U.S. Triple Crown with a victory in the Belmont Stakes.
 Three years later aboard the Calumet Farm colt, Pensive, McCreary himself came within a few feet of winning the U.S. Triple Crown.
 After victories in the Derby and Preakness, he finished second by a half a length to William Ziegler Jr.'s colt, Bounding Home.
-In 1951, McCreary won his second Kentucky Derby with 14:1 outsider, Count Turf then the following year won his second Preakness Stakes with Blue Man.
+In 1951, McCreary won his second Kentucky Derby with 14:1 outsider, Count Turf and then won his second Preakness Stakes with Blue Man the following year.